2bt/fakesid-old/app/src/main/assets/help.md

 They may also control the filter.
 *Effects* control the pitch of a voice in combination with notes.

-At the top of the screen you find a tab for each of these categories.
+At the top of the screen you find certain tabs.
 Let's go through each and discuss them in more detail.